 - Infill: 50%

-The screws should preferably be made of stainless steel so that they do not rust through moisture.
+The screws should preferably be made of stainless steel so that they do not rust due to moisture.

-Mount the ball bearing in the main axle base
+Install ball bearings in the main axle base

 The base of the main axis consists of one part.
-In this part the two ball bearings are inserted and clamped.
+The two ball bearings are inserted into this and clamped.

-To secure the ball bearing in the main axis holder, you should now insert the first ball bearing clamp into the main axis holder as shown and…
+To secure the ball bearing in the main axle holder, you should now insert the first ball bearing clamp into the main axle holder as shown and...

-In the same way you should now secure the other ball bearing with the ball bearing clamp in the main axle mount.
+In the same way you should now secure the other ball bearing with the ball bearing clamp in the main axle holder.

-Connect the main axis base to the base connector
+Connect the main axis base with the base connector

 The main axis base is connected to the base plate using the base connector.
-To do this, the main axis base is now first connected to the Base Connector.
+To do this, the main axis base is first connected to the base connector.

 - The prepared main axis mount